KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 - How much larger is the effect for EV owners, where a large part of demand is genuinely flexible?
 - Can a simple forecast plus a scenario engine provide meaningful guidance?

-The project is written in Python, built around Jupyter notebooks, and published as a reproducible, portfolio-ready workflow.
+This project is written using Python programming in Jupyter notebooks, and is published as a workflow in GitHub.

 ## Data Sources
 Main datasets: